 Tol is located on Zungen Spitze (Zungen Point), German for "Tounge Point", on the southern coast of New Britain bordering Henry Reid Harbor inside Wide Bay, roughly 50km south of Rabaul.
 Located due west is Waitavalo.
 Prewar, Tol Plantation was planted with coconut palms harvesting copra.

 By late January 1942, Australians that had evacuated Rabaul had reached Tol and the Wide Bay area, including a group of 25 RAAF personnel that found a yacht at Sum Sum and sailed to Tol.
-On January 21, two RAAF Catalinas departed Port Moresby flying via Samarai.
-During the evening of January 22, 1942 the Catalinas landed at Wide Bay off Tol and rescued the 25 RAAF personnel plus 24 others including Australian Army signalers and civilians then departed at 7:22pm.
+On January 21, two RAAF Catalinas took off form Port Moresby flying via Samarai and landed at Wide Bay off Tol to rescue Australians assembled in the area including 25 Royal Australian Air Force (RAAF) personnel plus 24 others including W/O Stanley McCosker and Australian Army signalers and civilians and departed safely at 7:22pm.

 During early February 1942, Japanese soldiers landed at Tol.
 On February 4, 1942 four separate massacres of prisoners occurred at Tol and Waitavalo.
 In total, 141 Australians soldiers of "Lark Force" that retreated from Rabaul across New Britain were captured and executed, the majority at Tol Plantation.
 Stripped of their personal possessions, a group of 100 prisoners had their thumbs tied together with fishing line, then two or three tied together with rope.
 Each group was marched into the jungle in small groups where they were bayoneted to death or shot and their bodies left to rot.
 Afterwards, the Japanese departed.
 Several survived the massacre to report what happened.
 The killings became known as the Tol Plantation Massacre or Tol Massacre.